-With the help of the Kodi box (or similar), you can build your own personal smart TV box powered by the media server of your choice.
+With the help of the Kodi box (or similar), you can build your smart TV box powered by the media server of your choice.

 You can add the ability to have gesture controls for any of your projects on Raspberry Pi using a Flick board.

-If you are someone who wants to explore ways to enhance your personal digital privacy, you can start by building your own local Tor onion router.
+If you want to explore ways to enhance your digital privacy, you can start by building your own local Tor onion router.

 This is quite interesting.
 I have already mentioned a project where you can set up Google Assistant on your Raspberry Pi.
-However, in this case, you will be able to control the LEDs with your voice.
+However, in this case, you can control the LEDs with your voice.

 You will not need the assistant this time, all you need is the Google AIY voice kit.
 This has been featured on the list of official DIY projects using Raspberry Pi, you can get more information there.

-If you want to increase the range of your WiFi network, you might have to opt for a premium gadget that can help you do that or you can utilize Raspberry Pi to get the job done.
+If you want to increase the range of your Wi-Fi network, you might have to opt for a premium gadget to help you do that, or you can utilize Raspberry Pi to get the job done.

 So, if you are up for some action, you can use your Raspberry Pi to make a private VPN server for your connection.
 Explore more about it here:

 If I want to implement home automation, it will be expensive.
-But, if I end up using Raspberry Pi to create something similar, it will require less investment.
+But, if I use Raspberry Pi to create something similar, it will require less investment.
 Of course, you will have to explore and improve to make it a reliable system but you can get started with the basics.

-A lot of exciting things to explore once you have your own cloud, right?
+Numerous exciting things to explore once you have your cloud, right?

 So, just for educational/testing purposes, feel free to try making your own portable device for hacking using Raspberry Pi.

-Making a pair of smart gloves is really a cool project with Raspberry Pi.
-In my college days, I witnessed a senior make this thing, it was interesting.
+Making a pair of smart gloves is a cool project with Raspberry Pi.
+In my college days, I witnessed a senior do this thing; it was interesting.

 You can refer to the official resource for this project and get started.

 You need to utilize Pi-Hole (the ad blocker) to set it up.
-Check out the video above and the official resource through the button below.
+We have a guide on that to help you out as well:

-If you know some other cool ideas, let me know in the comments down below.
+💬 If you know of other superb ideas, please let me know in the comments below.
 I might update this list of Raspberry Pi projects with your idea.